DonnaIB/surround_yourself_with_spanish/README.md

 2. While on the My Recommendations page ensure that the pencil and bin icons are visible in your recommendations.
 3. While on the My Recommendations page click on the pencil icon and ensure that the Edit Recommendation page opens.
 5. While on the My Recommendations page click on the bin icon and ensure that a pop up verification modal appears.
+6. Copy URL for My Recommendations page, then log out, paste the URL into the browser and try to access the page while logged out.
+Ensure you get a 404 error page.

 Add Recommendation: